-Our articles of association provide that all resolutions of our shareholders require a simple majority vote, unless otherwise required by the Companies Law or by our articles of association.
-Pursuant to our articles of association, an amendment to our articles of association regarding any change to the board composition will require a simple majority.
+Our Articles of Association provide that all resolutions of our shareholders require a simple majority vote, unless otherwise required by the Companies Law or by our Articles of Association.
+Pursuant to our Articles of Association, an amendment to our articles of association regarding any change to the board composition will require in certain cases, a supermajority of 75% of the participating shares is required (See "Board Practices").
 Under the Companies Law, each of (i) the approval of an extraordinary transaction with a controlling shareholder and (ii) the terms of employment or other engagement of the controlling shareholder of the company or such controlling shareholder's relative (even if not extraordinary) requires the approval described above under "Management - Fiduciary duties and approval of related-party transactions - Approval of related-party transactions."
 Certain transactions with respect to remuneration of our office holders and directors require further approvals described above under "Management - Fiduciary duties and approval of related-party transactions - Director and officer compensation."
-Under our articles of association, any change to the rights and privileges of the holders of any class of our shares requires a simple majority of the class so affected (or such other percentage of the relevant class that may be set forth in the governing documents relevant to such class), in addition to the ordinary majority vote of all classes of shares voting together as a single class at a shareholder meeting.
+Under our Articles of Association, any change to the rights and privileges of the holders of any class of our shares requires a simple majority of the class so affected (or such other percentage of the relevant class that may be set forth in the governing documents relevant to such class), in addition to the ordinary majority vote of all classes of shares voting together as a single class at a shareholder meeting.
 Another exception to the simple majority vote requirement is a resolution for the voluntary winding up, or an approval of a scheme of arrangement or reorganization, of the company pursuant to Section 350 of the Companies Law, which requires the approval of holders of 75% of the voting rights represented at the meeting, in person, by proxy or by voting deed and voting on the resolution.